Biruchiy contemporary art project: Participants

+United States – Clemens Poole (New York City), Mariya Pasichnyk (Scottsdale, Arizona).

 Promotion

 Art events

-Expositions of Biruchiy works were held in Ukraine: in Zaporizhia (since 2006), Kyiv (since 2011), Koktebel (2013), Kharkiv (2014), Lviv (2018), Melitopol (2018, 2021), Khmelnytskyi (2019).
+Expositions of Biruchiy works were held in Ukraine: in Zaporizhzhia (since 2006), Kyiv (since 2011), Koktebel (2013), Kharkiv (2014), Lviv (2018), Melitopol (2018, 2021), Khmelnytskyi (2019).
 Art events also take place in other countries: Montreal (Canada, 2013), Cetinje (Montenegro, 2019).
 The project was presented at the contemporary art fair Artissima (Turin, Italy, 2017).

 Presentations of publications are held.
 Biruchiy project includes lectures and master classes by contemporary art stars, presentations of young artists' works, concerts and DJ sets.

 Publishing activities

-The catalogs of the project are regularly published (9 catalogues by 2018).
+The catalogs of the project are regularly published (10 catalogues by 2019).

 Biruchiy contemporary art magazine (certificate of incorporation KB 2104510845P dated 7 November 2014) was issued in 2014–2015.
 Published on a quarterly basis, 5 issues published.
 Its editor-in-chief is Gennadiy Kozub.
 It is a full-color periodical of 68–104 pages, published in Russian and Ukrainian, having a run of 5000 copies, covering contemporary art.
 The magazine published interviews and comments of renowned art critics, collectors and artists, reviews of exhibitions and projects.

 3 CDs were released in 2012–2015.
 The CD, arranged by DJ Mishukov, included 11 music tracks from Biruchiy 012 (Biruchiy M Sound Lab).
 The first and the third releases of Cocktail Spirit by Oleg Sokolov and Sergiy Kodatsky also came out.